-AATIF M. HUSAIN | TUNG T. TRAN
+AATIF M. HUSAIN

+TUNG T. TRAN

-Published by: Epilepsy Centers of Excellence Department of Veterans Affairs 4150 Clement Street (127E) San Francisco, CA 94121 Phone: (415) 379-5599 Fax: (415) 379-5666 E-mail: ECoE@va.gov www.epilepsy.va.gov
+Published by: Epilepsy Centers of Excellence Department of Veterans Affairs E-mail: ECoE@va.gov www.epilepsy.va.gov

-Project Manager: Pamela R. Kelly, MBA/HCM Copyeditor & Proofreader: Caitlin Burke Indexing: Michael Ferreira Design & Production: Monica Lacerda
+Project Manager: Pamela R. Kelly, DHA, MBA/HCM Copyeditor & Proofreader (first edition): Caitlin Burke Indexing: Michael Ferreira Design & Production: Monica Lacerda Milstead

-First Printing, 2014 Printed in U.S.A.
+First Printing, 2014 Second Printing, 2018 Printed in U.S.A.
 This book is dedicated to my brother, Aasim Mairaj Husain, who has always been protective, supportive, and inspirational.
 I hope someday my sons can do for each other what he has done for me.
 AATIF M. HUSAIN